 6. Run C:\GpsGateInstall\Install.exe on your new server.

-During install selected the restored database.
+7. During install select the restored database.

-The Windows instances AWS offers are easy to scale up as your installations grows.
+Windows instances AWS offers are easy to scale up as your installations grows.